Adrien A. Weibgen

 Policy Advocate and Racial Equity Consultant in New York

-Adrien is a racial justice policy advocate based in New York City.
-They believe strongly that those closest to the problems must be leaders in generating solutions, and are committed to supporting directly impacted community members and organizers in their fight to achieve a more equitable city where everyone can thrive.
+I am a racial justice policy advocate and capacity-builder based in New York City.
+I believe strongly that those closest to the problems must be leaders in generating solutions, and I'm committed to supporting directly impacted community members and organizers in their fight to achieve a world where everyone can thrive.